 Nothing screams luxury more than smoked salmon and spinach eggs in ramekins in the morning and there’s no easier way to make them for a bunch of family members staying over!
-Made in individual ramekins and baked in the oven (the dish also known as oeuf en cocotte), there’s no need to spend time plating.
-Just serve with a slice of crusty bread!
+Made in individual ramekins and baked in the oven (the dish also known as oeuf en cocotte or shirred eggs), there’s no need to spend time plating.
+Just serve with a slice of crusty bread for a delicious breakfast or holiday brunch!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!